-The Group provides placing and underwriting services by acting as (i) bookrunner, lead manager or underwriter of listing applicants in IPOs; and (ii) placing agent of listed companies in connection with their issuance or sale of securities, in return for placing and/or underwriting commission income.
+The Group provides placing and underwriting services by acting as (i) bookrunner, lead manager or underwriter of listing applicants in IPOs; and (ii) placing agent of listed companies in connection with their issuance or sale of equity or debt securities, in return for placing and/or underwriting commission income.
 The commissions from placing and underwriting engagements vary on a case-by-case basis, as they are charged either based on pre-determined fixed fee or a fee calculated as a percentage of the total price of shares underwritten.
-Commission income from the Group's placing and underwriting services for the Review Year decreased by approximately 40.7% to approximately HK\$1.6 million as compared with that of Last Year (2022: approximately HK\$2.6 million) which is in line with the decrease in total funds raised in the market and accounted for approximately 4.2% (2022: 6.9%) of the total revenue.
-The segment profit from placing and underwriting services decreased by approximately 81.4% to approximately HK\$13,000 as compared with that of Last Year (2022: approximately HK\$70,000).
-The segment profit decreased as less commission income from placing and underwriting services was recognised during the Review Year.
+Commission income from the Group's placing and underwriting services for the Review Year increased by approximately 1,165% to approximately HK\$19.7 million as compared with that of the Last Year (2023: approximately HK\$1.6 million), which accounted for approximately 43.6% (2023: 4.2%) of the total revenue.